Huang-lab/figure-extractor/README.md

 #### Using the CLI

-1. Run the `figure_extractor.py` script with the path to the PDF file:
+**Default behavior**

     ```sh
-    python figure_extractor.py 2404.18021v1.pdf --url http://localhost:5001/extract --output-dir ./output
+    python figure_extractor.py 2404.18021v1.pdf
     ```

-    This will extract figures and tables from [2404.18021v1.pdf](http://_vscodecontentref_/9) and save the metadata and figures to the `./output` directory.
+This saves the extracted figures to `./output`

-2. If you don't specify the `--url` and `--output-dir` arguments, the script will use default values:
+**Specifying output directory:**

     ```sh
-    python figure_extractor.py 2404.18021v1.pdf
+    python figure_extractor.py path/to/pdf/file --output_dir ./figures
     ```

-    This will extract figures and tables from [protocol.pdf](http://_vscodecontentref_/10) and save the metadata and figures to the current directory.
+This saves the extracted figures to `./figures`, creating the directory if it does not exist.

-3. To process all PDF files in a directory, use the `--batch` argument:
+**Processing a folder:**

     ```sh
-    python figure_extractor.py --batch ./pdf_directory --url http://localhost:5001/extract --output-dir ./output
+    python figure_extractor.py /path/to/pdf/folder --output-dir ./custom_output
     ```

-    This will extract figures and tables from all PDF files in `./pdf_directory` and save the metadata and figures to the `./output` directory.
+**Specifying a custom URL if you run the docker service on another port:**

+    ```sh
+    python figure_extractor.py path/to/pdf/file --url http://localhost:5001/extract --output-dir ./output
+    python figure_extractor.py /path/to/pdf/folder --url http://localhost:5001/extract_batch --output-dir ./output
+    ```sh